hande-qmc/hande/documentation/users_guide/manual.rst

     the exitation sampled from the Hamiltonian has an orbital in common with each excitor in the cluster operator.
 Using this option can give substantial reductions in the plateau height.

+.. [review] - AJWT: Perhaps refer to some in-/ex-ternal documentation (which probably doesn't exist)
+.. [review] - AJWT: about the meaning of substantial

 Calculation options: DMQMC options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^